How to Start a Chocolate Business

 Chocolates are becoming even more popular, in part because certain types of chocolates have been found to have health benefits.
 People are seeking new and trendy types of chocolates, such as salty chocolates, and dark chocolates are more in demand because of their antioxidant composition.

-The target market for a chocolate business is individuals who like chocolate and can vary based on the types of chocolates that you make.
+The target market for a chocolate making business is individuals who like chocolate and can vary based on the types of chocolates that you make.
 Entertainment venues or caterers are also potential customers, as well as flower shops and retailers.

 Skills, Experience, and Education Useful in Running a Chocolate Business